Craftsmanship in the Digital Age: Architecture, Values and Digital Fabrication

 We are at a point in history when mankind’s drain on the earth’s resources is finally acknowledged, but barely controllable.
 As Richard Sennett summarised (2008:12.
 Sennett R. The Craftsman.
 Yale University Press): "In both natural resources and climate change, we are facing a physical crisis largely of our own human making...To deal with this physical crises we are obliged to change both the things we make and how we use them.
 We will need to learn different ways of making buildings and transport and to contrive rituals that accustom us to saving.
 We will need to become good craftsmen of the environment."
 Concurrently, a new age of digital production has dawned, promising expanded product functionality and alternative design-to-making processes with new, environmentally friendly materials.
 Yet, it has made little impact on the seemingly unstoppable march of mass production and mass importation of products.

-Delivered as series of five discussions and workshops, Craftsmanship in the Digital Age showcases from the present-day studio, factory, laboratory and building site, while simultaneously exploring a future blurring of these work spaces and their products.
+Delivered as series of five Lab Talks and workshops, Craftsmanship in the Digital Age showcased from the present-day studio, factory, laboratory and building site, while simultaneously exploring a future blurring of these work spaces and their products.

 Exploring the merits and challenges of the spectrum of additional functionality digital fabrication can add to building components, beyond the aesthetic and structural; e.g. biodegradability, embedded energy, data-driven responsiveness